 - Maintains even temperatures.
 You’ll need to keep the wax melted while you add any fragrance and/or color.
 A heating solution that heats wax evenly will ensure even mixing during this process.

 - Prevents overheating.
 Overheating can also cause discoloration—along with cracking, poor fragrance throw, poor glass adhesion, frosting, and rough tops—ultimately creating a weakened product.

-We, of course, prefer the convenience of wax melting blankets.
-These heated blankets can evenly melt wax in its original storage container.
+We, of course, prefer the convenience of wax-melting blankets.
+These heated blankets can evenly melt wax in their original storage container.
 Just think of the time and space that saves!
-Additionally, wax melting blankets provide reliable, consistent temperature control.
+Additionally, wax-melting blankets provide reliable, consistent temperature control.